 Feedback from teachers and children has been extremely encouraging; 35 countries, 1,200 classes, 280,000 students participated in 2021.

-We have therefore decided to renew the festival in 2022.
+We have therefore decided to renew the festival.

 Objective of the international Film Festival Takorama